 Major Infrastructure Concerns:

-Arterial and Collector Streets-The City has made significant strides toward the rehabilitation of local (neighborhood) streets increasing its budget to include a minim of 10 % of those streets each year.
+Arterial and Collector Streets-The City has made significant strides toward the rehabilitation of local (neighborhood) streets increasing its budget to include a minimum of 10 % of those streets each year.
 This commitment by the City will ensure that those streets are maintained to an adequate standard regarding service levels.
 The rehab of our arterial and collector streets are an area of concern because these are large expensive projects that require bond issues or other borrowed money to pay for.
 We have received a certain amount of these funds to come from the County and to a lesser degree from the Metropolitan Planning Organization.
 The City currently has no funding plan to pay for its share of the rehab of these streets that include the following:

 County Line Road